Handling Different Personalities as a Newbie in the Lab

 Graduate school is all about problem-solving skills, so when you see yourself having some difficulties, remember to use the tools available to you like the internet, as well as other graduate fellows in your hall or your department.
 You may find them far more helpful than you imagined.
 Maintain a positive outlook, and when things get bad, sit back and look at all the progress you’ve made so far.

 Keep an open mind about people.
 Give it time

-Know that personality issues will continue through out your life, regardless of the career path you choose.
+Know that personality issues will continue throughout your life, regardless of the career path you choose.
 Give yourself and other people time to establish a connection with you.
 Sometimes people pleasantly surprise us, even after a rocky start.
 It takes time to know and understand someone, so don’t force it.
-If you think it’s worth for you to establish a connection with someone, be patient and brake through the barriers.
+If you think it’s worth it for you to establish a connection with someone, be patient and break through the barriers.

 Having a healthy balance between your personal and professional life is the key to success.
 Also, having some like-minded friends, such as coworkers, can certainly make your transition into a PhD life much easier.
 Dealing with all kinds of people can really teach you a lot about yourself, which is an accomplishment in itself.

 Do you have any more tips for surviving being the newbie of the lab?
 Let us know in the comments below!